You are hereHome >

 In the summer of 2004, Bruce returned to Wisconsin to direct the Wisconsin New Voters Project, the state’s largest non-partisan, grassroots youth voter registration and mobilization campaign.
 WISPIRG’s New Voters Project registered and mobilized over 150,000 young voters in the 2004 election.
 After the election, Bruce was the Field Director for WISPIRG, running field campaigns to pass clean energy legislation, preserve Wisconsin’s lakes and to protect consumers, including identity theft and privacy legislation.

 Bruce grew up in Virginia and attended Bowdoin College, graduating in 1996.
-He now lives in Madison with his wife, Heidi, and their one-year-old son, Sylvan.
-Bruce enjoys biking, cross-country skiing, farmers markets and exploring Wisconsin's state parks with his wife and son.
+He now lives in Madison with his wife, Heidi, and their two sons, Sylvan and Wyatt.
+Bruce enjoys biking, cross-country skiing, farmers markets and exploring Wisconsin's state parks with his wife and kids.

 The overuse of antibiotics on factory farms is threatening the effectiveness of lifesaving antibiotics.
 Call on the Obama administration to put an end to the worst practices.